algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ### 6.2 portability

-Our CPU can be used on any system which can use a program using at least 5 Megabytes of memory and can use the current C standard which at this date is C17.
+Our CPU can be used on any system that can use a program using at least 5 Megabytes of memory and can use the current C standard which at this date is C17.

 ### 6.3 Parser[^7]

 To translate from Assembly language to machine code[^8] and compile the resulting machine code we need to be able to identify what is contained in a string[^9].
 To achieve this we can create two different parsers.

 This is the flowcharts of the two parsers used for our project: